 2) You can save the pits of the avocados and place them in the container of leftover guacamole.
 Of course, guacamole is always a great appetizer with some tortilla chips.
 But if you’re looking for main dishes to go with your guac, can I suggest this easy one-pan Mexican quinoa, these spaghetti squash burrito bowls, or this cheese-stuffed salsa chicken?

-If you try this homemade guacamole, feel free to let me know in a comment or post a picture and tag me @livbane on Instagram– I’d love to see!
+If you try this guacamole recipe, feel free to let me know in a comment or post a picture and tag me @livbane on Instagram– I’d love to see!
 Hope you enjoy!

 Best-Ever Homemade Guacamole